adria-arquimbau/adria-arquimbau/README.md

 I'am software developer, passionate about technology since I can remember, about both software and hardware.
 Seeking the knowledge and improvement day to day in any project and new professional challenge.
 Entusiasta del "Por qué" 😄.

-- 💻 I’m currently working on VoxelGroup as a .NetCore BackEnd Developer
+- 💻 I’m currently working as a .NetCore BackEnd Developer
 - Agile/Scrum
 - Object Calisthenics
 - Legacy code + Refactor